Neliz3/telegram_bot/README.md

 ## Room for improvement
 #### Future features:
 * Adding new languages
-* Adding feature for admin to get more statistic information
+* Adding feature for an admin to get more statistic information

 #### Future changing:
 * Replace polling with webhook